 This field stores the height of each building in feet.

 - Close the attribute table.

 - In the Contents pane, confirm that the Buildings layer is selected.
-On the ribbon, under Feature Layer, click the Appearance tab.
+On the ribbon, click the Feature Layer tab.

 - In the Extrusion group, click the Type button and choose an extrusion type:

 - If you have a 3D Analyst extension license, choose Max Height .

 - If you do not have a 3D Analyst extension license, choose Base Height .